 How common is an insulin pump?

 Hundreds of thousands of people with diabetes worldwide are using an insulin pump.
 Although insulin pumps were first used by people with type 1 diabetes, people with type 2 diabetes sometime use them as well.
-Many pediatric patients successfully use insulin pumps.
+Many children successfully use insulin pumps.
 Insulin pumps allow for tight blood sugar control and lifestyle flexibility while minimizing the effects of low blood sugar (hypoglycemia).
-At present, the pump is the closest device on the market to an artificial pancreas.
 Newer models of the pump have been developed that do not require a tubing, in fact - the insulin delivery device is placed directly on the skin and any adjustments needed for insulin delivery are made through a PDA like device that must be kept within a 6 foot range of the insulin delivery device, and can be worn in a pocket, kept in a purse, or on a tabletop when working.

 Previous contributing author: Ruchi Mathur, MD FRCP(C)